Labor Claims Sample Clauses

 Labor Claims.
 The Borrower has been a party to many lawsuits and administrative legal procedures that involve the SINTAEMA (its labor union), its engineers, its employees and former employees.
 On October 6th, 1989, SINTAEMA filed a labor claim against the Borrower in relation to the payment of the health hazard bonus due to the inappropriate labor conditions in effect from September, 1987 to February, 1991.
 On December 19th, 1997, the Labor Superior Court gave judgment against the Borrower.
 The Borrower appealed, but such appeal was denied by the Labor Superior Court.
 SINTAEMA began execution of the judgment and the report of the technical inspector hired to determine the total amount of the claim by the court was presented on February 21st, 2007, amounting to R$28,3 million.
 The Borrower’s legal department considered the risk of loss as probable and such amount was provisioned on December 31st, 2007.
 On January 27th, 2005, SINTAEMA filed a labor claim claiming (i) breach by the Borrower of the maximum employee working hours according to the applicable legislation and

-Labor Claims.
-Except as listed in Schedule 4.15(c): (a) neither the Company nor any Subsidiary of the Company, nor any of their respective officers, directors, or employees has been charged or, to Knowledge of the Company, threatened with the charge of any unfair labor practice, charge or complaint pending, unresolved, or, to the Knowledge of the Company, threatened; (b) the Company and its Subsidiaries are in material compliance with, and are not in violation of any, Legal Requirements concerning the employer-employee relationship and anti-discrimination and equal employment opportunities; and (c) there are, and have been, no violations of any other Law respecting the hiring, hours, wages, occupational safety and health, employment, promotion, termination or benefits of any employee of the Company or any Subsidiary of the Company.
-The Company and its Subsidiaries have filed all reports, information and notices required under any Law respecting the hiring, hours, wages, occupational safety and health, employment, promotion, termination or benefits of any employee of the Company or any Subsidiary of the Company, and will timely file prior to Closing all such reports, information and notices required by any Law to be given prior to Closing.
+Labor Claims. (i) None of the Company or any of its officers, directors, or employees has been charged or, to Knowledge of the Company, threatened with the charge of any unfair labor practice; (ii) the Company is in material compliance with, and are not in violation of any, Legal Requirements concerning the employer-employee relationship and anti-discrimination and equal employment opportunities; and (iii) there are, and have been, no violations of any other Law respecting the hiring, hours, wages, occupational safety and health, employment, promotion, termination or benefits of any employee of the Company.
+The Company has filed all reports, information and notices required under any Law respecting the hiring, hours, wages, occupational safety and health, employment, promotion, termination or benefits of any employee of the Company, and will timely file prior to Closing all such reports, information and notices required by any Law to be given prior to Closing.